Patient Cooperation Committee The 1st Patient Organization Advisory Board

 Ms. Ikuko Yamaguchi, President of COML, a certified non-profit organization, introduced the activities of the organization and talked about her expectations and requests to the pharmaceutical industry.

 COML started its activities in 1990.
 At that time, it was taboo to tell cancer patients that they had cancer, and it took a lot of effort to know who they were.
 When a patient asked, "What is this medicine?" the answer was, "A white pill that you need."
-The attitude was, "A layperson wouldn't know anyway, so it's okay if you don't want to know.
+The attitude was, "A layman wouldn't know anyway, so it's okay if you don't want to know.

 COML's activities began by asking such passive patients, "Is that OK with you?
 We started our activities with the idea that "patients and doctors should work together, not against each other" and that patients themselves should be "the protagonists of their lives" and "responsible for their bodies" and "be wise patients.
 We are not only leaving it up to the doctors, but we are also working with the idea that patients should "think about what efforts they can make" and "become patient citizens who can actively participate in treatment and make proposals to solve problems.